bettersg/recyclegowhere/client/data/README.md

     In `author`, kinda _self-explanatory_ yeah? 🙃

 ***Once that's out of the way, you can start crafting your content!
-You could also refer to our past blog posts for examples...***
+You could also refer to our dummy blog post (in recyclegowhere/client/data/etc/dummy_post.mdx) for examples...***

 ## Formatting the content